-To give students and parents an appraisal of their student's achievement in their school subjects, progress reports will be issued to the students during the fifth week of each grading quarter.
-These will be given to all students.
+To give students and parents an appraisal of their student's achievement in their school subjects, teachers will update PowerSchool regularly.
+Parents and students are encouraged to secure PowerSchool log in information from the school office and regularly check grades.